K-A-Baker/Kristen_A_Baker.github.io/_pages/publications.md

 <b>Baker, K.A.</b> & Mondloch C.J.
 (2022).
 Picture this: Photographers no better than controls for recognizing unfamiliar faces.
 Perception.

-Laurence, S., <b>Baker, K. A.</b>, Proietti, V.M., & Mondloch, C.J. (in press).
+Laurence, S., <b>Baker, K. A.</b>, Proietti, V.M., & Mondloch, C.J.
+(2022).
 What happens to our representation of identity as familiar faces age?
 Evidence from priming and identity aftereffects.
 British Journal of Psychology.

 <b>Baker, K. A.</b>, & Mondloch, C. J. (2019).
 Two sides of face learning: Improving between-identity discrimination identities while tolerating more within-person variability in appearance.
 Perception, 48(11), 1124-1145.